top of page

 Most importantly, I realize God is in control.
 He has a good plan.
 I need to trust and have faith.
 I need to continue to work those muscles to stay in His will.
 Hard as it can be, it is worth the peace and assurance that comes with the work.

 I’m genuinely happy for those whose dreams are coming true.
-I wish them great days full of love, laughter, and health.
+I wish them many great days filled with love, laughter, and good health.

 My eyes now need to stay focused on the Author and Perfecter of my faith as I continue down the path, away from all I’ve known or thought I knew, in search of what God has in store for me.
 I need to continue to trust Him and His ways and know that His plan for me is perfect and will produce the most peace and fruit I could ever imagine.